Registration

 (If I'd like an appointment in July, I'll contact the admissions office: iutn-inscription@umontpellier.fr)

-2. I am waiting for the CFA commitment certificate
+2. I'm waiting for the CFA's certificate of enrollment

 3. I'm applying to the IUT On the day of the appointment with: